 Context Aware Systems

-Context aware systems are those which are ‘built into’ the users environment and do not require any active participation from the user, such as wearing a sensor, as the previously presented systems do.
+Context aware systems are those which are ‘built into’ the user’s environment and do not require any active participation from the user, such as wearing a sensor, as the previously presented systems do.

-A number of system have also been documented at both research and commercial stages that use various types of sensors embedded within the floor of a living environment to detect the movement of the user, including any fall events.
+A number of systems have also been documented at both research and commercial stages that use various types of sensors embedded within the floor of a living environment to detect the movement of the user, including any fall events.
 One such commercial system, SensFloor, consists of a textile underlay containing proximity sensors.
 This underlay is cut to fit the floor dimensions of the room and is placed under the floor covering (linoleum, carpet, tiles etc.).
-The sensor network communicates wireless with a control box and offers a wide range of features, including fall detection, gait analysis and spill detection.
+The sensor network communicates wirelessly with a control box and offers a wide range of features, including fall detection, gait analysis and spill detection.

 A separate, different floor based system is suggested by Alwan et al. (Alwan et al., 2006).
 This system detects the vibration in a concrete floor caused by a falling person (or in the case of the trial a human analogue dummy).
 A piezo-electric sensor is used to detect the vibration resulting from the fall, with the system proving to detect 100% of falls in testing., with 0% false alarms.

-Both of these system show a lot of promise in terms of fall detection, the first system SensFloor needs to be fitted underneath the floor covering which adds considerably the cost of fitting.
+Both of these system show a lot of promise in terms of fall detection, the first system SensFloor needs to be fitted underneath the floor covering which adds considerably to the cost of fitting.
 The second vibration system also has shown very high accuracy figures and it can be retro fitted although it has only been tested with concrete floors which are typically found in a care home environment.
 There was no testing available for wooden floors which would be more typically found in a domestic setting.

 Methods making use of audio cues have also been investigated, Popescu (Popescu & Mahnot, 2009) and Li et al. (Li, Zeng, Popescu, & Ho, 2010) both propose methods using arrays of microphones to detect falls.
 These systems make use of signal processing to isolate likely fall events.
 The solution put forward in both these papers also uses a motion detector, and in the event that motion is detected after a fall-like event, it is classified as a false alarm and used to retrain the system to improve future detection.
 The authors here have not conducted testing to determine the accuracy of their proposed system, additionally they acknowledge that the presence of background noise such as televisions or radios could also pose a significant challenge to the efficacy of the system.